Nineteen of The Most Influential Young Adult Nonfiction Books

 Howard Pinderhuges gives the results of gang research from three New York City neighborhoods.
 His studies are motivated by the murder of a young black male by white gang members and the assault of a white female jogger in central park by black and Latina gang members.
 He talks about the reality of teenage gangs and the social, economic, and cultural struggles and competitions that give rise to such groups.
 The book focuses on ways to intervene by means of peer support.
 The young reader will learn how racial conflict often results from fears and misguided perceptions of other cultures.
 Pinderhuges, a black journalist, was able to communicate and do an intensive focus study with each group.
 The white gang members called him cool.

-: This book is about Howard Pinderhuges’ investigation into a gang ridden, New York community where a murder and a rape involving racial difference between white, black, and Latina gang members.
-Surprisingly, all three gang groups participates willingly with Pinderhugs and calls him cool.
+This book is about Howard Pinderhuges’ investigation into a gang-ridden, New York community where a murder and a rape involving a racial difference between white, black, and Latina gang members.
+Surprisingly, all three gang groups participate willingly with Pinderhugs and call him cool.
 Pinderhuges is a black journalist.

 The Endurance: Shackleton’s Legendary Antarctic Expedition: by Caroline